GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 5. Any lesbian scissor sex jokes?
 Couple of two, married.
 The message was "cut off", and more than 78 seconds?

-6. Old Ham Radio - Ruins of Sante Fe New Mexico - man traveling to come to Carol from his old communications non-Internet technolgy.
+6. Old Ham Radio - Ruins of Santa Fe New Mexico - man traveling to come to Carol from his old communications non-Internet technology.
 Album Title: countdown, Until Saturday outlook counting. https://www.youtube.com/watch?v=XOGWbaOOeCM - Radio Shack man won't take bread from the hivemind.
 He is traveling to the promised land.
 Rio Grande language.
 King Elvis Vegas.

 7. Just one more drink from the Public House water of Life, Carol asks the bartender.
 Pink lesbians, Pink Floyd *watering holes*.
-"Western Woman, Wetern Girl:" https://youtu.be/zpotZUiKLbU?t=113 Drunk Carol, "Bartender, what is wrong with me", the Pirate Lady captain says: https://youtu.be/zpotZUiKLbU?t=236
+"Western Woman, Western Girl:" https://youtu.be/zpotZUiKLbU?t=113 Drunk Carol, "Bartender, what is wrong with me", the Pirate Lady captain says: https://youtu.be/zpotZUiKLbU?t=236

 8. Drinking yourself to death, woke / wake The Finnegans, Drinking Yourself Alive, like Carol.
 Public House drink drive drink death metaphors.

 9. Drink driving.
 Driving others crazy.
 Driving others into death.
 Metaphors of Carol's confrontation (and line in Sagan's Contact film about confrontational woman to NASA / New Mexico space telescope lead-up).
 Ellie also drives like a mad woman / madness when going to confront the NASA leader scene about funding cancel rumors.

-10. Delirium Tremmors / Elephants in the room / Pink Ladies (Grease Musical) / Pink lesbians ... booze Pink Elephants.
+10. Delirium Tremens / Elephants in the room / Pink Ladies (Grease Musical) / Pink lesbians ... booze Pink Elephants.

 11. Carol being told by 12 to buzz-off, Hive metaphors.
 Carol the Queen bee metaphors.
 Elvis King hotel suite metaphors.
 Chess metaphors?
 "All GOOD kind nice hive mind people" opening.
 Queen, the White Queen run so fast. https://www.youtube.com/watch?v=x4_iGD0FMkk

 12. Overloaded meanings metaphors of fermenting.

-13. Metaphors of North Amierca inventing "Ice BEER" and "Ice distillation" and Carol the Immigrant I.C.E. attacker in police car.
-And "Ice concetration" of Apple-jack, Carol saying "Pluck and Apple" to hive mind, Eve metaphors of distillation.
+13. Metaphors of North America inventing "Ice BEER" and "Ice distillation" and Carol the Immigrant I.C.E. attacker in police car.
+And "Ice concentrating" of Apple-jack, Carol saying "Pluck and Apple" to hive mind, Eve metaphors of distillation.
 Authoring John 1:1 commandments to hive of distilling / concentrating boozing.

-14. "Hittin the hard stuff" of hard reading Joyce.
-Booz metaphors of hitting.
+14. "Hittin' the hard stuff" of hard reading Joyce.
+Booze metaphors of hitting.
 "Hit me up" appointment making.

 15. Indra's net of gems and  jewels for Wiki weaving metaphors of Carol's writing interconnected books year apart.